ShivamRawat0l/Chatting/README.md

 # Chatting
-<h4>This is a basci application which can be used to chat with a different computer</h4>
+<h4>This is a basic application which can be used to chat with a different computer</h4>

 #How to use it ?
 <h4>Run the server.py on the main computer and client.py on the client computers</h4>